economysizegeek/react-motion-TransitionSpring-demo/README.md

 # Dev Guide

-`make` or `make bundle` to build the project.
+`npm run build` to build the project.
 Open index.html.

-`make watch` to continuously build the project.

-`make server` to launch a livereload server.
+`npm run server` to launch a livereload server.